Skip to content

 What is Windows Hello?

-Windows Hello is a way to sign into your Windows 11 computer using your face, fingerprint, or a PIN instead of a password.
+Windows Hello is a feature that lets you sign into your Windows 11 computer with your face, fingerprint, or a PIN, bypassing the need for a traditional password.

 Why Choose Your Preferred Camera?

-If your Windows 11 computer has multiple cameras that work with Windows Hello, you can pick the one that works best for facial recognition.
+If your Windows 11 computer has multiple Windows Hello-compatible cameras, you can choose the one that performs best for facial recognition.

 You can use your PC’s built-in infrared camera or connect an external infrared camera for facial recognition sign-in.